bumin02/fxConvertor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a simple exchange rate system which allows the user to interact with a command line interface that allows for basic exchange rate application functionalities.
-More details will be av
+More details will be avaliable below

 ## Getting Started